Prasanna38430/ML-Based-Diabetes-Prediction-System/README.md

 - Check any new `.csv` files in `good_data/` folder
 - Send those files to fastapi to make predictions

+## Streamlit Webapp

+The Streamlit app provides an interactive UI for diabetes prediction with two main features:

+- **Prediction Page**
+  - Supports single and batch predictions.
+  - Users can input features manually or upload CSV files with multiple records.
+  - Sends data to the FastAPI backend for inference and displays results in a table.
+  - Allows downloading prediction results as CSV.

+- **Past Predictions Page**
+  - Enables users to query and view historical predictions filtered by date range and source.
+  - Displays results in a table with download option for CSV export.

+The app interacts with the FastAPI API endpoints (`/predict` and `/past-predictions`) to perform real-time predictions and retrieve stored data, providing a seamless user experience for diabetes risk assessment.

 ## Model Training & FastAPI Backend

 ### Model Training Script